Paisseon/paisseon/README.md

 - Vivy

 ### To-Do List 🗒
+- 「Top Secret Upcoming Tweak」Maybe find a workaround to the greatest limiting factor
-- 「Satella Jailed」Replace gesture for prefs with an iOSGods-style floating button
+- 「Satella Jailed」           Fix the floating button not working for some people 😮‍💨
+- 「Violyn」                   Fix the "doesn't exist" error that pwn has
-- 「My Status Bar Looks Very Cute, name subject to change」    SwiftUI status bar that I've barely started, may take a long time
+- 「Untitled Status Bar Tweak」SwiftUI status bar that I've barely started, may take a long time
 - 「Vivy」                     Maybe fix some bugs, maybe just replace with MSBLVC